ochrance-cz/web/content-en/aktualne/eviction-of-romani-families-from-vsetin/index.md

 ---
 title: "Eviction of Romani families from Vsetín"
-tags:
+vystupy:
-  - News
+  - news
 oldUrl: "/en/news/press-releases-2007/eviction-of-romani-families-from-vsetin/"
 date: 2007-08-16
-perex: "<p><h2 class=\"Nadpis1\">Eviction of Romani families from Vsetín</h2> <p class=\"Normln-web\">The inquiry in the case of the eviction of the Romani residents from the balcony house in Smetanova street in Vsetín was closed, stating maladministration by the Municipal Authority in Vsetín.</p>"
+perex: '<p><h2 class="Nadpis1">Eviction of Romani families from Vsetín</h2> <p class="Normln-web">The inquiry in the case of the eviction of the Romani residents from the balcony house in Smetanova street in Vsetín was closed, stating maladministration by the Municipal Authority in Vsetín.</p>'
 ---

 <!-- imported from the old website -->